top of page

 Search

-Passive vs. Active Pickups: What’s the Difference—and Which Is Right for You?
+Passive Pickups vs. Active Pickups: Which One's Right for You?

 If you’ve spent any time researching guitar tone, you’ve probably come across the debate: passive pickups vs. active pickups.
 For many players, it’s one of the biggest choices when customizing or upgrading a guitar.
-At West Valley Guitar Works, we work with both systems every day, and each has its own strengths depending on your style, rig, and tonal goals.
+At West Valley Guitar Works, we work with both systems every day.
+Each has its own strengths depending on your style, rig, and tonal goals.

 Whether you’re chasing vintage warmth, modern clarity, or something in between, understanding the difference will help you choose the pickup that brings out the best in your playing.